jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

   - Credits
   - Contact Info

+<div class='pageNumber auto'></div>

+\page

+## Weapons

+Weapons are distinquished by a set of properties that describe how they perform in battle.
+Large weapons are slow and unbalanced.
+Small hidden weapons can be suprisingly deadly in the right hands.
+Chopping blades cut deeply and heavy bludgeons deliver crushing blows.
+Whips and chains can wrap around obstacles or even be used with some skill to entangle targets.
+Spear-like thrusting weapons are best at repelling charges and for use in the water.

+<div></div>

+The following weapon properties and their effects reinforce these ideas.
+Several of the weapon properties require proficiency in the weapon in order to gain their benefits.
+In some cases they replace existing table elements defined in the PHB.

+### Weapon Properties

 <div style='margin-top:20px'></div>

+**Ammunition.** You can use a weapon that has the ammunition property to make a ranged Attack only if you have ammunition to fire from the weapon.
+Each time you Attack with the weapon, you expend one piece of ammunition.
+Drawing the ammunition from a quiver, case, or other container is part of the Attack (you need a free hand to load a one-handed weapon).
+At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
+If you use a weapon that has the ammunition property to make a melee Attack, you treat the weapon as an improvised weapon.
+A sling must be loaded to deal any damage when used in this way.
+Ammunition weapons have a maximum range which is 4x its short range.

+<div></div>

 **Brace.** These weapons are more effective when braced and set against charging opponents.
-Any Readied Attack Action against an advancing opponent has Advantage.
+If you are proficient with this weapon, Readied Attack Actions against an advancing opponent have Advantage.
 Brace weapons tend to be **two-handed** or **versatile** piercing weapons, like spears and pikes.
 Brace weapons should not also have the **slow** property.

-<div></div>

 **Brutal.** These weapons create deep vicious wounds that tend to bleed.
-If the result of any rolled weapon damage die is 1, reroll it and take the new result instead.
+If you are proficient with this weapon and the result of any rolled weapon damage die is 1, reroll it and take the new result instead.
 This includes any additional critical hit dice, but does not include dice provided by sneak attack, spells or other features.
 This property is negated by **hardened** armor.
 Axes and other curved slashing weapons tend to have the brutal property.

 <div></div>

 **Crushing.** These weapons rely on heavy mass to deliver staggering blows.
-Critical hits Shove the target using the damage rolled as the DC.
+If you are proficient with this weapon, Critical hits Shove the target using 8 + STR modifier as the DC.
 Crushing weapons tend to be bludgeoning, **heavy**, or **slow**.
 Crushing weapons can not also be **light** or **finesse**.

 <div></div>

 **Finesse.** When making an Attack with a **finesse** weapon, you use your choice of your Strength or Dexterity modifier for the Attack and Damage Rolls.
 You must use the same modifier for both rolls.
 Finesse weapons tend to do less damage than non-finesse weapons because they can be used with Sneak Attack.
 Finesse weapons tend to not be **heavy**, **slow**, or **two-handed**.
 Finesse weapons tend to do low damage since they can be used in conjunction with Sneak Attack.

-<div class='pageNumber auto'></div>

-\page
+<div></div>

 **Flexible.** A weapon with this property consists of multiple interlocking rigid parts or made entirely of a flexible material like rope or leather.
 Due to it's flexible nature it can neutralize the benefits of shields and cover.
-As long as the attacker can see the target in range an attack made with this weapon ignores up to +2 AC bonus granted by shields or cover.
+As long as the attacker is proficient with the weapon and can see the target in range an attack made with this weapon ignores up to +2 AC bonus granted by shields or cover.
 Whips, chains, and flails are all **flexible** weapons.

 <div></div>

-**Grappling.** These weapons are made from entangling cords, chains, nets, or have special hooks designed for grabbing and can be used to make a grappling attack instead of doing damage.
+**Grappling.** These weapons are made from entangling cords, chains, nets, or have special hooks designed for grabbing and can be used to make a grappling attack instead of doing damage, if you are proficient.
 Using a weapon in this way does not require you to have a free hand.
-You make a melee or ranged weapon attack roll in place of a STR (Athletics) check and in all other ways works the same as a normal grappling attack.
+You can make a melee or ranged weapon attack roll in place of a STR (Athletics) check and in all other ways works the same as a normal grappling attack.
 To maintain a grapple with this weapon you must keep at least one hand on it. **Grappling** weapons tend to also be **flexible** weapons, but aren't required to be.

 <div></div>

-**Heavy.** Small creatures have Disadvantage on Attack rolls with **heavy** weapons.
-A heavy weapon’s size and bulk make it too large for a small creature to use effectively.
-Heavy weapons tend to be **slow** and **two-handed**.
+**Heavy.** A heavy weapon’s size and bulk make difficult to wield for small creatures and for all creatures while mounted.
+A small creature or mounted creature has Disadvantage on Attack rolls with **heavy** weapons.
+Heavy weapons tend to be **slow** and **two-handed** and should not also have the **mounted** property.

 <div></div>

 **High-crit.** These weapons deal higher than normal damage on a critical hit due to cruel spikes or barbs that pierce armor and strike at vital organs.
-Add 1 additional weapon damage die when rolling crit damage.
+If you are proficient with this weapon and get a critical hit, any weapon damage die that is a max value (i.e. 6 on a d6) can be rolled again and added to the total damage.
+These additional dice are not rolled again even if they result in a max value.
 This feature is negated by targets wearing **hardened** armor.
 Impaling weapons like picks and spears tend to be **high-crit**.

 <div></div>